task-it/TaskIt.Dotnet.Versions/Readme.md

 This tool supports [semantic versioning](https://semver.org/) for the Version Tag.
 `VersionPrefix` and `VersionSuffix` tags will not be processed.
+Only files containing at least one of the tags will be modified.

 ## Installation
 Like all dotnet tools this tool can be used on a project / solution level (simply add the nuget dependency) or be installed as a global tool.